 |

-one of the two original school buildings on the inauguration day |
+One of the two original school buildings on the inauguration day |

 |||||||

-two boys doing their homework |
+Two boys doing their homework |

 |